Auxiliary Engine Adaptations

-However, these JIT contracts put considerable pressure on skippers, who must operate at full efficiency to meet tight deadlines and avoid late delivery fees.
+However, these JIT contracts put considerable pressure on skippers, who must operate at full efficiency to meet tight deadlines and avoid late-delivery fines.
 This means organizing crew rotation systems, arranging predictive maintenance routines, and planning for potential downtime.

 Keeping businesses moving 24/7

-Dolpower’s operation is aimed at keeping customers’ businesses operating around the clock.
-“We are skippers ourselves, so we understand our customers’ environment and support needs,” said van Galen.
+Dolpower’s entire operation is aimed at keeping customers’ businesses operating around the clock.
+“We are skippers ourselves, so we understand our customers’ environment and support needs,” comments van Galen.
 “We have this standing joke that we have ‘one leg on board.’”

-With its full-service approach, Dolpower frees customers from both the technical and more complicated service operations.
+With its full-service approach, Dolpower aims to free customers from both the technical and the more complicated service operations.
 “They can rely on us to deliver a package that is ready to be installed, to get them their spare parts quickly, and to provide on- or off-site support whenever they need it.”

 Dedication and service for life

-The Dolpower team is always available to answer questions and tries to find a solution to any power-related problem.
+The Dolpower team is always available for questions and tries to find a solution to any power-related problem.
 “With this approach, we can build long-term relationships.
 Once customers experience our dedication, they stick with us for life.”